 I do wish someone would go for wild early triassic shit at some point.

-And the Troodon fire segment was retarded.
+And the Troodon fire segment was moronic.

 The pterosaurs were great in every episode, though.
 No surprise, considering who's advising the show.